Turn regulatory complexity into a simple, human-centered experience, showing enterprise-level strategic thinking across three touch points.

 Thinking entity that symbolise Open Banking

-As for modern AI-UX designer employing the hybrid model by prioritising the human skills is key:
+As for modern AI-UX designer employing the hybrid model is key:

 Human